 Corporal punishment is lawful in the home.
-Provisions against violence and abuse in the Child Law 2016, the Criminal Code 1999, the Law on Marriage and the Family (art.
-26), the Civil Code 2005 and the Law on Domestic Violence Prevention and Control 2007 are not interpreted as prohibiting all corporal punishment in childrearing.
+Provisions against violence and abuse in the Child Law 2016, the Criminal Code 2015, the Law on Marriage and the Family (art.
+26), and the Law on Domestic Violence Prevention and Control 2007 are not interpreted as prohibiting all corporal punishment in childrearing.

 The Law on Domestic Violence Prevention and Control 2007 defines domestic violence as “purposeful acts of certain family members that cause or may possibly cause physical, mental or economic injuries to other family members” (article 1).
 It lists acts of domestic violence, including “corporal beating, ill-treating, torturing or other purposeful acts causing injuries to one’s health and life” and “insulting or other intended acts meant to offend one’s pride, honour and dignity” (article 2).
 But the law does not clearly prohibit physical punishment intended to “discipline” children.

-The Criminal Code includes provisions against cruel treatment of other people, including against “aged persons, children, pregnant women or disabled persons” (article 110).
-It includes a specific provision against cruel treatment of family members (article 151).
-The Civil Code confirms the right of all individuals to “safety of life, health and body” and states that “no one may infringe upon the life, health and body of other persons” (article 32).
+The Criminal Code includes a specific provision against cruel treatment of family members (article 185).
+The 2015 Civil Code confirms the right of all individuals to “safety of life, health and body” and states that “each individual has the right to life, the inviolable right to life and body, the right to health protection by law” (article 33).
 But the Codes do not explicitly prohibit all corporal punishment of children.

 The Marriage and Family Law 2000 states that parents “have the obligations and rights to love, look after, rear, care for, and protect the legitimate rights and interests of, their children” and that parents must not “discriminatorily treat, ill-treat or persecute their children, or hurt their honour” (article 34).
 It does not explicitly prohibit all physical punishment in childrearing.

 In November 2013, the new Constitution 2013 was adopted.
 Article 20(1) protects human dignity but does not clearly prohibit all corporal punishment: “Every one shall enjoy inviolability of the person and the legal protection of his or her life, health, honor and dignity; and is protected against torture, harassment and coercion, and any forma of violation of his or her life and health, and offence of honor and dignity.”
+However, the Government has reported that article 20 contains a prohibition of corporal punishment: we are enquiring as to the exact translation and interpretation of the article.
 Similarly, article 37(1) prohibits violence and abuse against children but it does not explicitly prohibit all forms of corporal punishment (unofficial translation): “Children enjoy protection, care and education by the family, the State and society; and are allowed to participate into children affairs.
 Infringement, maltreatment, abandonment, abuse, and exploitation of labor and other forms of violating children rights are strictly prohibited.”